 A 403(b) is a tax-sheltered annuity (TSA) plan.
 It is a retirement plan offered by public schools and certain 501(c)(3) tax-exempt organizations.
 This plan is quite similar to a 401(k) plan which is maintained by a for-profit entity.
 Just as with a 401(k) plan, a 403(b) plan allows employees to defer some of their salary into individual accounts.
 The deferred salary is generally not subject to federal or state income tax until it is distributed.
 However, a 403(b) plan may also offer designated Roth accounts.
 Salary contributed to a Roth account is taxed currently, but is tax-free (including earnings) when distributed.
 Employees save for retirement by contributing to individual accounts, and employers can also contribute to the employees' accounts.

-Advantages and disadvantages of a 403(b) plan:
+Advantages of a 403(b) plan include the following:

-Flexibility in contributions
+Flexibility in contributions.

-Investment options are limited to those chosen by the employer
+Investment options are limited to those chosen by the employer.

-may have high administrative costs
+may have high administrative costs.

-optional loans and hardship distributions add flexibility for employees
+optional loans and hardship distributions add flexibility for employees.

 Who Can Participate in a 403(b) Plan?